Rules of the Guild

 1. There is no minimum level of activity required to maintain a position within the Netherbane.
 However, if you have not logged in for 3 months, are unavailable for contact, and the guild officers choose to “clean house," then you will likely be removed from the guild unless you have made prior arrangements.

-3. While message forum activity is not mandatory, it is highly suggested.
-The forums are where the creativity of various members is exchanged when outside of the game.
+3. While Discord activity is not mandatory, it is highly suggested.
+Our Discord server is where the creativity of various members is exchanged when outside of the game.
 Please feel free to contribute to the Netherbane mythos and lore with your fellow members!
 In addition, this is where Tharion will post should he become unavailable for an extended period of time.

-4. Guild membership is not required to participate in our forums.
-If you roleplay a demon hunter from another server, if you are looking for roleplay advice or demon hunter lore, or if you just want to chat about various aspects of WoW, please feel free to create an account and do so (but if you spam us, we reserve the right to delete your post, your account, and anything else that you create on the forums.
-We may also ban your name, your IP, and your email address from further forum access.
+4. Guild membership is not required to participate in our Discord server.
+If you roleplay a demon hunter from another server, if you are looking for roleplay advice or demon hunter lore, or if you just want to chat about various aspects of WoW, please feel free to create an account and join us (but if you spam us, we reserve the right to delete your post and block your account.
+We may also ban your name, your IP, and your email address from further access.
 This isn't the place for spamming).

 5. If you choose to leave the ranks of the Netherbane, you are free to do so.
 All we ask is that you let Tharion know that you are leaving (please don't just “drop and run").
 We would be curious about the reason for leaving.
 Once again, this is not a mandatory requirement, but it IS greatly appreciated.